BlueTree242/JDAEventer/README.md

         //now forget about registering events from jda, register them in eventer! eventer.addListener(new MessageListener());
     }

 }

-public class MessageListener implements DiscordListener{
+public class MessageListener implements DiscordListener {

     @SubscribeEvent //default priority is NORMAL
     public void onMessage(MessageReceivedEvent e) { //method name doesn't matter anymore
         //now listen for your event whatever you want to do }

     @SubscribeEvent(priority = EventPriority.MONITOR)
     public void onLastListenMessage(MessageReceivedEvent e) {
         //monitor means your listener will be the last to be called, you shouldn't delete message here }

     //onMessage() will be called before onLastListenMessage()!
 }
 ```

 # Recommendations

-- Don't delete message (or remove reaction in reaction event etc) if its MONITOR, if you wish you should use HIGHEST priority
+- Don't delete message (or remove reaction in reaction event etc) if its MONITOR, if you wish you should use HIGHEST
+  priority

 # Planned Features

 - Marking events as cancelled
-- Adding event notes, for other listeners to read and know some information (for example let other listeners know if this message isn't regular and is a command)
+- Adding event notes, for other listeners to read and know some information (for example let other listeners know if
+  this message isn't regular and is a command)
 - Schedule an event to run for temporary time, and removes itself (or manually but easy)
 - Limit a listener to a specific guild, in 1 line of code!
 - And MANY MORE!